ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 }

-// Custom date shifting function isolated function shiftDateFunction(json value) returns json|fhirpath:ModificationFunctionError {
+// Custom date shifting function isolated function shiftDateFunction(json value) returns json|error {
     if value is string {
         // Shift dates by a random number of days (simplified example)
         // In practice, you'd parse the date and shift consistently